reasonml-old/reason-react/documentation.md

 let render {props, refSetter} => <div ref=(refSetter getRef) />;
 ```

-Rehydrate ref only accept callbacks.
+Reason-React ref only accept callbacks.
 The string `ref` from ReactJS is a deprecated feature, which couldn't be easily removed due to the lack of types in JS.

 We also expose an escape hatch `ReactRe.refToJsObj` (type: `ReactRe.reactRef => Js.t {..}`) which turns your ref into a JS object you can freely use; **this is only used to access ReactJS component class methods**.